vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 So why not write one?
 I tried, in C++.
 It was never finished and it's probably better that way.
 Let's forget it.

-Fast-forward a few years.
-I got into Rust and needed a familiar playground to practice the language.
+Fast-forward a few years, I got into Rust and needed a familiar playground to practice the language.
 I did what anyone in such a situation would do: I wrote another torrent engine.
 It's torrent engines all the way back.